What is Cost to Serve?

 These are common mistakes that jeopardize the process:

-1. Work with general averages rather than specific data per client/product;
+- Work with general averages and not with specific data per client/product;

-2. Ignoring indirect costs relevant (e.g. returns, urgent orders, billing complexity);
+- Ignore relevant indirect costs (e.g. returns, rush orders, billing complexity);

-3. Lack of integration between areas (commercial, logistics, finance);
+- Lack of integration between areas (sales, logistics, finance);

-4. Excessive focus on cost-cuttinginstead of seeking a balance with the level of service.
+- Excessive focus on cutting costs, instead of seeking a balance with service levels.

 Benefits of practical application